Would you do a 7 Day emotional detox?

 We tend to live our lives in response to the short “highlight” reels of our friends’ Social Media posts.
-Hoping that our reality will come to resemble what we see (and sometimes post) on these platforms… We see these beautiful family photo’s, exotic holidays, fancy cars, and latest fashions, and we think to ourselves; Man my life sucks, if only I can get some of this for myself!
+Hoping that our reality will come to resemble what we see (and sometimes post) on these platforms… We see these beautiful family photo’s, exotic holidays, fancy cars, and the latest fashions, and we think to ourselves; Man my life sucks if only I can get some of this for myself!
 This is a sad place to be.
-In my opinion it can cause a deep depression that, if not dealt with, can lead to some very desperate situations.
-Social Media can be the venom that eats away at the lives we live by making us think that our lives are insignificant; but it is probably very beautiful!
+In my opinion, it can cause a deep depression that, if not dealt with, can lead to some very desperate situations.
+Social Media can be the venom that eats away at the lives we live by making us think that our lives are insignificant, but it is probably very beautiful!
 So delete those friends that aren’t healthy, erase the phone numbers of those emotional vampires, and close the email list of people that drain you.
 Even if just for a little while.
 Choose your own life over someone else’s.

 Day 6.
 Do what you love

 I have spoken about this before… Sometimes we get so caught up in our daily routines that we put what needs to be done before what we would LOVE to do.
-Of course we need to sometimes just put our heads down and get things done.
+Of course, we need to sometimes just put our heads down and get things done.
 But not always!
 This may mean that we actually need to sit down and physically write out a Bucket List of short term dreams and long term wishes.
 It’s important to do what you love.
 It gives you a sense of accomplishment.

 Day 7.
 Be thankful, Grateful.